amaiorano/amaiorano.github.io/_posts/2024-01-23-snes-2-chip-rgb-filter-gpm-and-rgb.md

 The list of parts is about the same as for the [`SHVC-CPU-01`]({% post_url 2022-10-14-snes-2-chip-rgb-filter-mod %}#parts), with these differences/extras:

 * Cap Kit - $4.95 on [Console5](https://console5.com/store/snes-cap-kit-non-shvc-models.html)
+* 470uF 6.3V electrolytic capacitor - included in the Console5 cap kit, or $1.21 for 10 on AliExpress
 * 35V In 5V Out 2A linear voltage regulator - ~$1.10 each from Mouser
-* 470uF 6.3V electrolytic capacitor - $1.21 for 10 on AliExpress
 * 1x 22uF X5R 0805 ceramic caps - $2.90 for 100 on AliExpress
 * 11x 10uf X7R 0805 ceramic caps (instead of 8x) - $1.80 for 100 on AliExpress

 Note that the voltage regulator is difficult to find as they are no longer in production.
 Look on Mouser, Digikey, eBay, or AliExpress, and make sure it's rated for 2A - most are 0.5A or 1A, and also rated for 35V input - most are 6.5V.
-The higher voltage rating means it runs cooler.
+The higher current rating means it runs cooler.

 ### The Build